Steven-M-Carpenter/TriviaGameAdvanced/README.md

 ### Game Notes
 ---
+- This game was developed to practice the implementation of timers and intervals.
 - This application currently relies on a fixed set of questions.
 - The game tracks correct, incorrect, and no response conditions
 - The game correctly interprets the following: